comworkio/comwork-cloud-wiki/terms.md

 This instance is hosted in France by [COMWORKIO SASU](https://www.comwork.io) (R.C.S Paris 838 757 987) on [Scaleway](https://www.scaleway.com).

+## For which customers is this service provided?

+This instance is available for everyone who are able to buy online in euros.
+For the EU citizens, the French VAT is applied (20%).

+For the Tunisian-based customers who only can use TND currency online, there's also a Tunisian-based instance with a Tunisian company behind with the same services available [here](https://cwcloud.tn) and with these [terms of service](https://doc.cwcloud.tn/docs/terms).

 ## What is the pricing model?

 You'll find all the details about the sizing and pricing model [here](./sizing_pricing.md).